spjhon/MindMaps-MarkDown-Notes-Theory/notasCSS.md

 - W3C means (World Wide Web Consortium)

 - The var() function accepts a second parameter, which specifies a fallback value.
 If the variable specified in the first parameter is not defined, then the second value is used instead.

+**Floats**

+- A float pulls an element (often an image) to one side of its container, allowing the document flow to wrap around it